 - better dental hygiene (less sugar!)

 - proper muscle recovery post workout (protein within 45 minutes!)

 In terms of what foods to eat, or what diet to follow, we recommend our Health & Life Diet.

 The importance of eating healthy cannot be understated.

 But really, why is healthy eating important?

-Healthy eating is critical not just for your own mental and physical health, but for the health of your children and generations to come.
-These are just some of the facts about healthy eating that should encourage you to change how you eat.
+Healthy eating is important not just for your own mental and physical health but also for the health of your children and generations to come as the facts mentioned above show.
+Importantly, these are just some of the facts about healthy eating that should encourage you to change how you eat.

 Not interested in how your children look?
 Then eat healthy for yourself.
 Avoiding vegetable oils, processed carbohydrates, and added sugar is the easiest way to clear up your skin, protect your teeth, and keep yourself fit.

 Still not interested in how you or your children look?
 Then do it for others.
 The more unhealthy, processed food you consume, the more money the global food conglomerates take in.
 Take a stance against food corporations; eat organic and local.